zhangguanghuib/NewCommerceSDK/e-commerce/Product-collection module and action debugging.md

 # Dynamics 365 e-Commerce product-collection and data action debugging tips
-**Important:** product-collection is the e-commerce module that shows the product list from recommendation service, this docs showcases how to configure this module to show it on e-Commerce site,  and how to debug the underlying code to understand the logic before you want to customize it.
+Product-collection is the e-commerce module that shows the product list from recommendation service, this docs showcases how to configure this module to show it on e-Commerce site,  and how to debug the underlying code to understand the logic before you want to customize it.

 ## Configuration Steps for Graph API